Shopify/autosizes/README.md

-# sizes="auto" Polyfill
+# Autosizes - a `sizes="auto"` Polyfill

-A polyfill for the `sizes="auto"` attribute on images, which automatically calculates the appropriate image size based on the image's display width.
+This is a polyfill for the `sizes="auto"` attribute on images, which automatically calculates the appropriate image size based on the image's display width.

+## What's `sizes=auto`?

+The [image element's `sizes` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/sizes) accepts an `auto` value.
+When that value is combined with a `loading=lazy` attribute, which means that the browser waits for layout before loading the image, the browser automatically calculates the `sizes` attribute value, and fetches the right `srcset` variant.

+However, currently `sizes=auto` is only supported in Chromium browsers (above M126).
+This polyfill backports that support to older browsers.

-## What it does
+## What does the polyfill do?

 This polyfill enables the `sizes="auto"` attribute for images in browsers that don't natively support it (currently only Chromium 126+ supports it natively).
-When used with `loading="lazy"`, it:
+When the attribute is used with `loading="lazy"`, the polyfill:

 1. Prevents images from loading until layout kicks in
 2. Calculates the image's display width